Stepping through the mirror - the anatomy of denial.

 No reply.

-So I said that unless we attempted to find resolution the story of this would be freeware (wrong term! but there you go, I am not the l33t hacker Kit imagined me to be)
+So I said that without more information this story, this therapy would be freeware -wrong term!
+I should have said CC creative commons.
+But there you go, I am not the l33t hacker Kit's panicking imagination saw me as!

 His replies of fulmination, rage and accusations, then silence were continuations of the most harmful aspects of four thousand pounds worth of therapy.

 I think ultimately - as a psychotherapist - he knew that he didn't have any solid basis for his inability to talk with me about the underlying emotions, needs, feelings, and he may have thought that I'd go back on my word not to complain.
-So he shifted from the professional body he'd been signed up to during our sessions and moved to the one he'd rubbished.
-This meant that if I'd made a complaint, it would be invalidated, because professional bodies don't share complaints about therapists (to be honest I don't know that...)
+I gave a lot of thought to making a formal complaint and so I checked to see which professional body he was affiliated to.
+He had shifted from the professional body he'd been signed up to during our sessions and moved to the one he'd previously described to me as being 'useless'.
+And I suppose I could take that as him feeling guilty?
+As far as I understand a therapist can only be sanctioned by the professional body they were signed up to, when working with the specific, complaining client.
+But if his Factor X was created by a previous complaint against him, another complaint would most worsen the problem.
+I had to make a choice, and this blog is it.

-The answers I'm left with are that I need to practice NVC more (not less) and that I need to get over my loathing of Transactional Analysis.
-It seems one of the most victim blaming of all the therapeutic stances?
+The answer I'm left with for me and about me right now is that I need to practice NVC more (not less) and that I need to get over my loathing of Transactional Analysis.

 But I've not encountered all of them...